-Based on our research, we cannot recommend this merchant service for small businesses, particularly those that are just starting out or who have narrow profit margins and depend on credit card sales.
-Worldpay faced two class-action lawsuits in 2018 for hidden fees, which they settled.
-According to an article on Cardfellow, the fees were hidden in the interchange rates, which, as seen on one fee schedule, are given a huge range.
+Based on my research, we cannot recommend this merchant service for small businesses, particularly those just starting out or with narrow profit margins.
+Worldpay faced two class-action lawsuits in 2018 for hidden fees, which it settled.
+According to an article on CardFellow, the fees were hidden in the interchange rates, which, as seen on one fee schedule, are given a huge range.
 When FIS acquired the company in 2019, it said it would look into its practices.
 Nonetheless, Worldpay continues to get bad reviews, mostly around its billing and fees.

 It is the largest merchant service in the world, with over a trillion dollars in transactions annually, so it does have satisfied customers.
 However, we believe larger companies and those with experience in negotiating contracts and knowing what to look for in their payment processing bill would fare better with this type of company.

 |Integrates with nearly 250 third-party applications||Virtual terminal costs extra|

 |Programs for business funding, quick deposit of payments, and more||Numerous customer complaints; lawsuits over hidden fees|

 Signing up for a merchant account with Worldpay starts by clicking on the “Get Started” button on its website.
 If you want to accept payments online, signing up for a virtual terminal can be done on the website and only takes a few minutes.
 From there, you get access to an online payments dashboard that you can use to test Worldpay’s tools.
 To activate your account, you will need to fill out an application form to get a free internet merchant account or update the settings to specify that you already have a Worldpay merchant account.

 - Payment processing model: Tiered and interchange plus

 - Ecommerce processing: 2.7% + 30 cents